PogoDigitalism/RobloxAuthenticator/README.md

 TradeAuthenticator.py contains the source.

-This function requires the pyotp and requests libraries
+This function requires the external pyotp, requests and aiohttp libraries to function.

 **To contact me:**
 PogoDigitalism on Discord